Pension provision is an essential and often material issue for employers, and the role of the trustee is becoming increasingly challenging.

 How we can help

 We act for more than 600 UK schemes, of which 52 have assets in excess of £1 billion.
-These schemes encompass a wide spectrum of scheme size/complexity, benefit structures, sponsors’ status, financial strength, in-house and outsourced scheme management, and associated advisors.
+These schemes encompass a wide spectrum of scheme size/complexity, benefit structures, sponsors’ status, financial strength, in-house and outsourced scheme management, and associated advisers.
 We work closely with both The Pensions Regulator (TPR) and the Pension Protection Fund (PPF), giving us detailed insight into how these key bodies operate.

 Our key services are: